Way back in 2010, when I really started taking shooting seriously, every forum I read kept sending the same message: go get training.

 HEAT stands for Hostile Environment Advanced Tactics.

 When I took the course, it had a different name: Rifle Skills/Combat Team Tactics.
-The name changed, but the curriculum is the same.
+The name changed, but the curriculum is roughly the same.
 The purpose of the name change is to show a progression through Max’s courses.
 HEAT 1 is the first level, followed by HEAT 2, and so on.
 Prior to that, each course had a different name and it wasn’t clear there was a progression to follow.

 I paid my deposit months in advance, excited to do some real training.
 Four years of living in California meant that I simply didn’t practice a lot of the carbine skills I picked up while living in Montana.